luke-b-hunter/05-presentation-storytelling/05-presentation-storytelling.md

 ***5 rules of flag design***

 * When I was making my flag, I tried to keep things clear and simple.
 Simplicity is key in the process of creating in graphic design.
 You want to make sure the stuff you make is understandable whether it's in a small or big format.
 The same rules you know from graphic design can be applied to flag design as well.
 The 5 rules of flag design are: Keep it simple.
 Use Meaningful Symbolism.
 Use 2 or 3 Basic Colors.
 No Lettering or Seals.
 Be Distinctive or Be Related.
 All these rules corelate with graphic and flag design.
-And so I started to use these rules in my graphic work.
+And so I started to use these rules in my graphic work as well.

 ***Flag redesign for the state of Mississippi***

-* In spite of 2020 political climate, the state of Mississippi decided to get a new design for their state through a public referendum replacing their old design with the confederate battle flag which to many symbolized years of slavery.
+* Here is an example of one of my flag designs.
+It is a flag redesign for the state of Mississippi.
+In spite of 2020 political climate, the state of Mississippi decided to get a new design for their state through a public referendum replacing their old design with the confederate battle flag which to many symbolized years of slavery.
+I decided to do my own take at a flag redesign.
+I tried to keep it as simple as possible while maintaing all the traditional colours of the previous state flag and adding a possible symbolic replacement for the Confederate battle flag.
+The lettering had to be added since one of the rules of the competition was to include the phrase "In god we trust" in our designs.

 ***Logo for a tourist region***